Jxl-s/Jxl-s/README.md

 ## 👋 About Me
 ![](https://komarev.com/ghpvc/?username=Jxl-s&color=green&stle=for-the-badge)

 Welcome to my profile!
 I am currently studying Computer Science, and I am passionate about web and software development.
+I also have a strong foundation in networking and game development.

-I am currently spending time expanding my knowledge in WebGL, especially diving into technologies like Three.js and GLSL.
+I am currently spending time expanding my knowledge in WebGL, especially diving into technologies like Three.js and GLSL, which complements my JavaScript and TypeScript proficiency.

 ---